Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 3) All or some?
 In the spirit of what I have written before, it seems to me that this time is a precious opportunity to consciously make choices based on OUR values, rather than the values from 150 years ago, and based on the world that we WANT to erect, rather than the world that was.
 In this respect, I support a broad scale re-naming of all streets.
 I woud think of this as a re-christening, in all aspects of that word, to usher in the new and stand or higher ground than we did before.

-MCunning about 2 years ago
+MCunning over 2 years ago

 I have read the other comments, and many people have shared wonderful points.
 We live in a historical city, we are going to have some names of people that had to do with our local history.
 I do not think most streets and roads should be renamed.
 I do agree that Confederate Lane and Plantation Parkway should be renamed.
 It's the people, not the names of roads, that make our area inclusive.

-Jilllynn about 2 years ago
+Jilllynn over 2 years ago

 I am a resident of Stonewall Avenue.
 The street does not have a statue, it is not a public building.
 It is a quiet suburban street with 15 lots and homes.
 It seems an over reach to change the name placing the burden on the home owners.
 Informing and updating government IDs, family, creditors, financial institutions, mortgages and any other important record requiring an address.
 Stonewall Inn and Stonewall Kitchen are connotations that are just as easily applied to our street.
 Perhaps even a wall constructed of field stone or tightly interlocked rocks.
 Yes, I understand the original intention was most likely General Jackson as a connecting street was named after General Stoughton.
 Should we rename Stoughton as not to memorialize his incompetence and failed confirmation.
 The flyer and mailer were appreciated to communicate the City’s effort to stimulate an open process.
 More detail on the process needs to become transparent.